 We are...adventurous, analytical, creative, inquisitive and perseverant.

 At Leyland Methodist Schools we have developed a curriculum which inspires our young scientists to be analytical, inquisitive, adventurous, creative and most importantly, perseverant.
 These characteristics underpin each Science lesson, creating a platform which allows children to test, create, make mistakes and develop a deeper understanding of our world.
+Each lesson focuses on the knowledge needed to develop young scientists and builds on sticky knowledge throughout their primary journey.
 Our experimental approach has child-led learning at the heart of our lessons and our aim is for your children to leave Leyland Methodist Schools enthused and inspired to be part of the Science world.

 Science in EYFS